 Getting familiar with the vast amount of degrees and programs out there would be the first step.
 Florida Atlantic University offers over 75 different graduate programs to choose from.
 If you are considering graduate school at FAU, be sure to check out FAU’s Annual Graduate College Open House.
 There are also several Graduate College Information Sessions held throughout the year.
 More information on information sessions can be found here.
 Consider visiting other colleges as well.
 This will give you the opportunity to meet professors and ask questions about the program.
 Start talking to an advisor early to be sure you have all the correct prerequisites, shadowing, or research hours you will need.

 Whether you are preparing for Medical or Law School or a specific graduate program, researching the continuation of your education may feel overwhelming.
 Finding the right concentration for you is important.
-Consider all of your options, including the location of schools, degrees offered, length of time to complete the degree, funding/cost, prerequisite classes testing and other requirements needed for entrance, and so on.
+Consider all of your options, including the location of schools, degrees offered, length of time to complete the degree, funding/cost, prerequisite classes, exams and other requirements needed for entrance, and so on.
 Most graduate schools require test scores with the application, as well as an essay or personal statement.
 We highly recommend Essential Essays for editing assistance to be sure you submit your best work.

 FAU offers students test preparation courses for the GRE, GMAT, LSAT, MCAT, and GK.
 The courses are held in person or online.
 FAU Students and Alumni are eligible for discounted Rates on prep courses.
 For information and pricing, click here or visit the Test Preparation center in Student Support Services Room 208D.